l-winston/BFCompiler/README.md

 # BFCompiler
-A compiler for the notorious esoteric programming language, BrainF*ck
+A compiler for the notorious esoteric programming language, [BrainF*ck](https://en.wikipedia.org/wiki/Brainfuck)

+Here is a table of each of the valid characters in BrainF*ck and their corresponding meanings.

 | Character        | Meaning           |
 | ------------- |---------------|